chris-zy-liu/chris-zy-liu.github.io/_posts/2023-06-19-videoplayer.md

 Luckily for us, most modern video players have a "Picture in Picture" mode, where the content being played is moved to a smaller stand alone window.
 In most desktop environments, this would solve our needs.
 However, this only allows BSPWM to spawn in a tiled window that looks rather ugly.

-We can achieve the features we need by using BSPWM and Picom rules.
+We can achieve the features we need by using BSPWM and picom rules.

 The simple line
 ```bash